10 Ways All of These Shortages and Price Hikes Are Saving Me Money

 7. Use The Library

 Libraries lend books, DVDs, and video games in some cases.
 Suggestions about using the library were loud, and someone even said their library rents out baking pans; others even said their library lends out kayaks!
 I am guessing it was near some water.
-Some of the things listed at other libraries were mindblowing: passes for state parks, tech equipment, and museum entry cards.
+Some things listed at other libraries were mindblowing: passes for state parks, tech equipment, and museum entry cards.

 8. Eat In